 Students Seeking to Transfer within Barnsley College

-The eligibility of a student to transfer for one programme to another at the College is determined by the entry criteria for the programme to which they are seeking to transfer and the timing of the request to transfer.
+The eligibility of a student to transfer from one programme to another at the College is determined by the entry criteria for the programme to which they are seeking to transfer and the timing of the request to transfer.

 Students seeking to transfer programme within the College should contact their Pathway Leader in the first instance to discuss their request.
 If, following this discussion, a student still wishes to transfer, they should then contact the Pathway Leader for the programme they wish to transfer to.
 This Pathway Leader will then contact HE Quality and Registry who will complete the process at the College and notify Student Finance England.